 In Uganda, foreign non-residents have to pay US$ 700 to purchase the Uganda gorilla permit.
 Foreign residents will pay US$ 600 to buy the Uganda gorilla permit.
 East African Residents will purchase a gorilla permit at Ugandan Shillings 250,000 only.

 Uganda has discounted gorilla permits for the period till March 2021 and those who need to take advantage of these permits should contact their Uganda gorilla safari company early for bookings.

 Each day 8 tourists are allowed to trek one gorilla family.
 However, not anyone is eligible to purchase a gorilla trekking permit.
 Only individuals above the age of 15 are allowed to purchase a gorilla permit for mountain gorillas in Uganda.

-There are about 152 gorilla permits in Uganda available each day.
-These permits are for both Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 Each gorilla family can be trekked by 8 individuals in a single day.
-Permits are allocated according to sectors and the family to be trekked is allocated in the morning of the gorilla trekking experience.
+Permits are allocated according to sectors and the family to have trekked is allocated in the morning of the gorilla trekking experience.